 The Basics of Pruning

 Pruning is a way of grooming a plant.
 It involves the removal of some parts of the plant but in small pieces.
-During the growth process, there are certain plants of the plant, especially the leaves that are going to die.
+During the growth process, certain plants of the plant, especially the leaves, are going to die.
 So, instead of them wasting vital nutrients, it’s wise to remove them.
 This allows the plant to thrive and grow new healthy leaves.
 If there is an efficient use of nutrients, your plant will grow bigger and result in high yields.
 But what are some of the basics of pruning the cannabis plant?
 Do you just select a section of the plant whenever you want to cut it off?

 When to Prune

 You can only think about pruning your plant after the second week of the growing stage.
 During this phase, your cannabis has several internodes.
 However, the growing phase varies from one strain to the other.
-So, if you are growing an indica-dominant marijuana strain, then you probably have to wait until the third week of the growing phase.
-Generally, sativa-dominant marijuana strains tend to grow faster.
+So, if you are growing an Indica-dominant marijuana strain, then you probably have to wait until the third week of the growing phase.
+Generally, Sativa-dominant marijuana strains tend to grow faster.
 Do not prune your plants after the second week of the flowering period.

 How to Prune

-Pruning this plant in a wrong way can interfere with its growth and even cause death.
+Pruning this plant in the wrong way can interfere with its growth and even cause death.
 So, avoid cutting off the leaves with your hands.
 Use a sharp device such as a knife or scissors if you don’t have shears.
 Some of the basics of how to prune involve watering your plants immediately after pruning.
 This is vital in minimizing shock and stimulating growth.
 In addition to watering, supply your plants with more nutrients.
 Do not completely strip a stem or a branch of all leaves.
 This will stunt its growth because leaves are important for the process of photosynthesis.

 Use Creative Forms of Pruning